 Three types of voiding cystography are currently used to identify VUR, namely, X-ray voiding cystourethrography (VCUG], radionuclide voiding cystography (RNC], and contrast-enhanced voiding ultrasonography (ceVUS].
 The voiding cystography differentiate according to the type of contrast agent installed in the bladder and the equipment required for depicting the contrast agent.
 All of these techniques require catheterization of the urinary bladder.
-Also, VCUG and RNC in involve exposure to ionising radiation.
-Contrast-enhanced voiding ultrasonography, known sonography, previously as reflux cholecystography, cyst sonography, and echoenhanced cystography [9-11] does not involve ionising radiation.
+Also, VCUG and RNC involve exposure to ionising radiation.
+Contrast-enhanced voiding ultrasonography, reflux previously known as sonography, cystosonography, and echo-enhanced cystography [9-11] does not involve ionising radiation.
 It involves the intravesical application of ultrasound contrast and normal saline continuous sonographic examination of the bladder, kidneys and retrovesical region during and after bladder filling and finally during voiding.
-At this moment the observer assesses whether microbubles ascend to the ureters and the kidneys in a case of vesicoureteral reflux.
+Hereby the observer assesses whether microbubles ascend to the ureters and the kidnevs in a case of vesicoureteral reflux.